FrankHJCuypers/gaai/README.md

 As long as you use the same mobile phone to connect to the Nexxtender Home, both devices should stay paired and there is no issue.
 But when you need to move to another phone, you need the PIN value.
-If you don't have the PIN code, you can provide the Gaai Github repository owner with the PN and SN values as mentioned in [Add a Nexxtender Home device](#add-a-nexxtender-home-device) and he will calculate it for you.
+If you don't have the PIN code, you can provide the *Gaai* GitHub repository owner with the PN and SN values as mentioned in [Add a Nexxtender Home device](#add-a-nexxtender-home-device) and he will calculate it for you.